Our Goal

 Written November 20, 2023

-Updated June 26, 2024
+Updated August 31, 2024

-Let's start with what we mean by our goal.
-We believe, as an organization, that it is not the right thing to do to put the core facets of functionality on the internet behind paywalls.
-This does not mean we don't believe people should profit off of the internet.
-We believe that may, in some cases, be the only thing keeping free services up.
-This may seem contradictory.
-We believe in creators making profit, but not in paying for services?
-This is where our problem with the internet comes in.
+Our belief in free online services does not mean we don't believe people should profit from the internet.
+Profit may, in some cases, be the only thing keeping free services available and updated.
+This may seem to contradict.
+We believe in creators making a profit, not users paying for services.
+This is where our problem with the current situation on the internet comes in and how we believe we can fix it.